jamf/Setup-Manager/Docs/Extras.md

 ##  Running Scripts and Policies when Setup Manager finishes

 Generally, you want to coordinate tasks, configurations, and installations with Setup Manager actions.
 However, in some situations the installations might interfere with the Setup Manager workflow itself.
-This is most relevant with software that needs to reload the login window process, which will also kill Setup Manager.
+This is most relevant with software that needs to reload the login window process, which will also kill Setup Manager. (e.g Jamf Connect Login)

 Setup Manager provides a LaunchDaemon which monitors the `.JamfEnrollmentSetupDone` flag file.
 It then launches a script or a custom Jamf Pro policy trigger.
 Since this LaunchDaemon runs independently from Setup Manager, so it can run installers or scripts that might quit login window or Setup Manager.